Amalfi Coast Bucket List: 25 Best Things to Do

 Is the Amalfi Coast suitable for families with young children?

 Yes — with the right base and expectations.
 Sorrento is the most practical family base (flat terrain, easy transport).
 Maiori and Minori have the best family beaches — shallow, sandy, and calm.
 Positano is the most challenging for families with toddlers due to the steep stairs everywhere, though it’s absolutely doable with a good carrier and some patience.
-We’ve done this coast with a toddler in a carrier and most of the experiences on this list are accessible.
+With toddlers, a carrier is more useful than a stroller because stairs and uneven paths are part of the coast.

 What is the best month to visit the Amalfi Coast?